Prairie Sky Equine Assisted Therapy

 Thomas Kubli

-obtained his coaching certification in 1990 and is a licensed competition coach with
+helped him keep sane during his professional career as a geologist.
+Thomas obtained his coaching certification in 1990 and is a licensed competition coach with Equestrian Canada.

-ensure that they stay healthy and get appropriate exercise and treatment for their
+Together with the veterinarian and our dedicated volunteers, he is working to ensure that they stay healthy and get appropriate exercise and treatment for their particular needs.

 man standing with a horse